 Kudos is on a mission to make the world a better place, one compliment or story at a time.
 Our goal is to create a friendly community where people who know each other can say nice things and share stories about each other.
 Consider it a digital high five, hug, fist bump, shout-out, whatever—if it's positive, it's welcome at Kudos.

 The problem is that a compliment service didn't exist and I wanted to be the one to create it.
 I started by brainstorming, listing out features, looking at other social media websites, then talking to a developer to see what was possible.

 Now that everything was ready to go, I just needed to create UX specifications to pass to the developer.
 It was very important that I thoroughly documented everything so there wasn't any confusion between us.
-Luckily, the developer was a good friend so our communication was flawless.

 I tested everything, found a few bugs, submitted a few commits via Bitbucket, and we were ready to launch.
-We had a big launch party at and Kudos was available for everyone to use.
+We had a big launch party and Kudos was available for everyone to use.
 Check out the live version.